ttww/Klassenarbeiten/README.md

 ### ToDo
 - Remove hardcoded strings for the calender name.
-- Calender url can be taken from the connection.
+- Calender url can be taken from the connection, no need for config.
 - Create QR code only if the file is missing.
 - ...